 You also want your rangefinder to be able to pick out the correct target.
 There is no use to the rangefinder’s accuracy if it measures the distance to the wrong target.

 Laser-guided golf rangefinders are more accurate than GPS rangefinders.
 A good laser rangefinder should have a margin of error of fewer than 0.75 yards.
 A GPS rangefinder, on the other hand, has a much higher margin of error.
 Their margin of error is anywhere from 2-5 yards.

 Another thing that you need to consider is whether to buy a rangefinder with slope compensation or not.

 A rangefinder with slope compensation not only shows you the distance to the flag but also its elevation.
-This allows the rangefinder to compensate for the slope accurately and then give you yardage for the shot which has the slope adjusted in it.
+This allows the rangefinder to compensate for the slope accurately and then give you yardage for the shot that has the slope adjusted.